-Wealth is not born from big, dramatic moments, but rather it grows from small, disciplined, consistent decisions consumers to wealth builders.
-That was Victor Waruingi’s message during his keynote speech at the 5th Abojani Economic Empowerment Conference 2025, held at Radisson Blu, on November 22.
+Wealth is not born from big, dramatic moments, but rather grows from small, disciplined, consistent decisions that shift people from consumers to wealth builders, aligning with the ownership economy in Africa.
+That was Victor Waruingi’s message during his keynote speech at the 5th Abojani Economic Empowerment Conference 2025, held at Radisson Blu on November 22.

 Waruingi, the Acting Head of Global Markets Sales at Absa Bank Kenya, urged delegates to rethink how they earn, spend, and invest, reminding them that ownership begins not with large sums of money, but with daily habits and intentional choices.